CEP-Comwell/proxmox_addons/edgesec-sdn/README.md

 - Gateway bridge (vmbr2): Restricted to management only (isolated from vmbr1)

 **📖 [Complete NFTables Role Documentation](../../roles/nftables/README.md)**

+---

+## 🛠️ Maintainers' Note: Inventory Structure & Overlay Management

+- **Canonical overlay/VNI plan**: Define all overlays, bridges, and VNI mappings in `group_vars/all.yml` under `sdn_vni_plan`.
+This is the single source of truth for the SDN fabric.
+- **Per-node instantiation**: In `host_vars/<node>.yml`, only include the subinterfaces and overlays actually present on that node.
+Do not copy the full plan—keep it minimal for auditability and rollback.
+- **Role-driven consumption**: All roles (`network_provision`, `vxlan`, `nftables`) consume these variables directly.
+No duplication or manual mapping is needed.
+- **Best practice**: When adding or removing overlays, update `group_vars/all.yml` first, then update only the affected nodes' `host_vars` to match the new plan.
+- **Documentation**: Keep diagrams and inventory in sync.
+Use the Mermaid diagrams and the `sdn_vni_plan` as your reference.

+This structure ensures:
+- Minimal, auditable, and rollback-friendly inventory
+- Easy extension for new overlays or nodes
+- Consistency between documentation, inventory, and deployed state

+For more, see the [VXLAN Role Documentation](../../roles/vxlan/README.md) and [NFTables Role Documentation](../../roles/nftables/README.md).

 ### Advanced Usage Examples